veliovgroup/spiderable-middleware/README.md

 This package acts as middleware and intercepts requests to your Node.js application from web crawlers.
 All requests proxy passed to the Prerendering Service, which returns static, rendered HTML.

+__This is SERVER only package.
+For NPM make sure you're importing library only in Node.js.
+For Meteor.js please make sure library imported and executed only on SERVER.__

 We made this package with developers in mind.
 It's well written in a very simple way, hackable, and easily tunable to meet your needs, can be used to turn dynamic pages into rendered, cached, and lightweight static pages, just set `botsUA` to `['.*']`.
 This is the best option to offload servers unless a website gets updated more than once in 4 hours.

 - __Note__: *This package proxies real HTTP headers and response code, to reduce overwhelming requests, try to avoid HTTP-redirect headers, like* `Location` *and others.
 Read how to [return genuine status code](https://github.com/VeliovGroup/spiderable-middleware#return-genuine-status-code) and [handle JS-redirects](https://github.com/VeliovGroup/spiderable-middleware#javascript-redirects).*